cocos/cocos-docs/en/shader/legacy-shader/legacy-shader-func-struct.md

 }
 ```

-**Note**：

-If you use the `CCFragOutput` function to output the final color of fragment shaders, the color must be converted to the `Linear` space before performing calculations.
+> **Note**：If you use the `CCFragOutput` function to output the final color of fragment shaders, the color must be converted to the `Linear` space before performing calculations.
 This is because the `CCFragOutput` assumes that the passed parameters are in the `Linear` space and will always call the `LinearToSRGB` function to transcode.

 If you need to include standard PBR, you can use the `StandardSurface` structure together with the `CCStandardShadingBase` function to form a PBR shading process.